In Turkey, there are many places to buy groceries like supermarkets, street markets, and grocery stores.

 Bakkal will sell a limited range of essential everyday groceries and may have cigarettes.

+Alcohol is also sold in various local shops, and you are not limited to supermarkets.
 Also, there are liquor stores ( Tekel Bayi) that mostly sell alcohol products like wine, beer, raki, and vodka with very limited groceries and snacks.

 Although they are authorized to sell alcohol products until 22:00, some of them risk selling at later hours.